Ruben2776/PicView/.github/README.md

 <img src="PicView-logo.svg" height="100" />
 </h1>

 PicView is a fast Picture Viewer with compact UI, that can be hidden.
 Features image effects, galleries, image info and more.
-The app can automatically adjusts itself to your screen.<br>Portable, free to use.
-No pop-ups, no installtation required, no registry edits or system files changed.
+The app can automatically adjusts itself to your screen.

 <p align=center>